Q. What is BSE?

 - The separation, staining, and separate storage and processing of all SRM to ensure its total exclusion from the human and animal food and feed chains.

-- The total exclusion of all meat and bone meal products from the animal feed chain.
+- The exclusion of all meat and bone meal products from the animal feed chain.

 Q. What is Specified Risk Material (SRM)?

-SRM are the parts of cattle most likely to carry BSE and these must be removed.
+SRM are the parts of cattle most likely to carry the BSE prion and these are systematically removed from the carcase at the abattoir.
 These parts are: